VNG-Realisatie/ftv/content/docs/5.architectuur/positie/_index.md

 - of het kentekenbewijs in orde is
 - of de verzekeringspapieren nog kloppen
 - of het kenteken niet als gestolen is opgegeven
-- of de auto rijwaardig lijkt
+- of de auto rijvaardig lijkt
 - of er geen verboden voorwerpen in de auto aanwezig zijn
 - of de bestuurder niet onder (teveel) invloed van alcohol of drugs is
 - of de bestuurder geen rijontzegging opgelegd is